 Think About the Future

-Don’t give up if you didn’t obtain the promotion or if your company says it’s not possible right now.
 Rejection can be disheartening, but it can also be a wonderful chance to reevaluate your goals.
-In certain circumstances, it can just suggest that you need to focus on improving your skill set and try again later.
-Others may make you see that you must look elsewhere in order to fulfill your career ambitions.
+In certain circumstances, it can be a sign that you need to focus more on improving your skill set and try again later.

-Whatever the outcome, you should be pleased with yourself for taking the effort to manage your career and seize this chance to make future plans.
+Whatever the outcome, you should be pleased with yourself for making the effort to manage your career.

 Must Read: How to Answer, ‘What Type of Work Environment Do You Prefer?